pumpsy/pumpsy/README.md

 # Pumpsy

-The pump board for your inflateble needs.
+The pump board for your inflatable needs.

 ## Introduction